 Thus, indirect redox reaction leads to the production of electrical energy.
 At the zinc rod, oxidation occurs.
-It is the anode of the cell and is negatively charged while at copper electrode, reduction takes, place; it is the cathode of the cell and is positively charged.
+It is the anode of the cell and is negatively charged while at the copper electrode, reduction takes place; it is the cathode of the cell and is positively charged.

 Thus, the above points can be summed up as:

 Zn(s) → Zn2+(aq) + 2e-

 Zn(s) + Cu2+ (aq) → Zn2+(aq) + Cu(s)

 The signs of the anode and cathode in the voltaic or galvanic cells are opposite to those in the electrolytic cells.